Barbara Larson on how to manage remote teams and stay productive from anywhere

 The articles similarly take aim at a finding that work from anywhere workers tend to work longer hours than their office-dwelling counterparts.
 While that may be true occasionally, the tradeoff, again, is flexibility and choice.

 If the reward for working another hour a day from Monday through Thursday is a Friday afternoon spent fishing with my son, it’s a bargain I’ll take any day.
 Plus the cultural shift to work from anywhere and the technology that enables it don’t by themselves force us to work longer hours.
 It’s up to us as workers to set reasonable boundaries for when we work and when we don’t.
 If anything, that’s liberating, not constraining.

 Perhaps most headline-grabbing are reports that remote workers experience higher stress levels than their office-based counterparts.
 But a close reading of the Eurofound report shows that the news articles have things mixed up.
 They don’t draw a critical distinction between remote employees who work from home and ones who are highly mobile, such as executives and sales managers.

 In fact, the study finds that home-based workers in most countries actually report lower stress levels than other workers – even pointing out that in Belgium, among other places, “Teleworkers and non-teleworkers both stated that working at a distance from the (main) office reduces stress, increases the quality of one’s life, makes it easier to manage domestic chores and, last but not least, improves work-life balance.”
 The Eurofound report did find that highly mobile workers report elevated stress levels, but that’s to be expected because their jobs are inherently stressful.

-So fear not, remote workers everywhere: the “dark side” to working from anywhere isn’t dark at all!
+As it turns out, the dark side to working from anywhere isn’t dark at all.
 Keep on working from your kitchen tables, coffee shops, park benches – and other places that make you most productive, comfortable and fulfilled.